Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Variables]-library_path.md

   library_path = "${path.root}/lib"
 ```

-> Important: Please ensure you create the `/lib` directory first within your root module.
+> **IMPORTANT:** Please ensure you create the `/lib` directory first within your root module.
 You can use this custom directory to store all your custom archetype definition templates.

 [//]: # "************************"
 [//]: # "INSERT LINK LABELS BELOW"